Meta Forensics is a website architecture, optimisation, internal link and SEO analysis tool that helps identify unseen problems on your website.

 - For Copy Writers and online Editors who want an easy way to spell check their website, and make better use of semantic HTML to markup their content.

-The tool is still in active development and is by no means the finished article - it's a continually evolving skunk works project by a developer frustrated by the tools that are available to serve the use cases mentioned above.
+The tool is still in active development and is by no means the finished article - it's a continually evolving skunk works / R&D project by a team of developers frustrated by the tools that are available to serve the use cases mentioned above.
 It is intended for only the hardiest of early adopters to get a feel for.
 Any feedback or suggestions will be gratefully received!